Abujoory1/Printf-Repo/README.md

 # Printf-Repo
-  - this is sample description about the printf project
+  - this is our first project